charlesneimog/pd4web/README.md

 # PdWebCompiler

 This repository aims to compile PureData Patches for WebBrowser using Web Audio technologies.
-It distinguishes itself from approaches such as [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd) because we compile the PureData source.
+It distinguishes itself from approaches such as [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd) because we compile the `libpd` source.
 You can compile any PureData vanilla patch and most of the externals.

 This repository configures a `.c` file and then compile it for web, allowing running complete PureData patches **with externals** for the web.